dshuld/startup/README.md

 By getting a certificate, we are able to secure the connection.
 ## Simon HTML
 I built the framework for the Simon game webpages, and now they need to be styled and made interactive. https://simon.pixelpals.click
+I learned about how to format elements in placing them on separate or similar lines, and I also learned about being more consistent in my GitHub commits.